 The university requires that instructors to report the attendance to the register at various points in the semester.
-Therefore, on January 27th I will be taking attendance.
-Please make sure you are there for class on that date or notify ahead if you will not be there.
+Therefore, on September 4th I will report the attendance for the class.

 UT Tyler Honor Code: Every member of the UT Tyler community joins together to embrace: Honor and integrity that will not allow me to lie, cheat, or steal, nor to accept the actions of those who do.